Property Page XML rule files

-The following section describes each major elements and some of the metadata that can be attached to them.
+The next section describes each major element and some of the metadata that you can attach.

-Rule: Rule is generally the root node in the xml file; it can have many attributes:
+<Rule> element is the root node in the XML file.
+It can have many attributes:

 <Rule Name="CL" PageTemplate="tool" SwitchPrefix="/" Order="10" xmlns="http://schemas.microsoft.com/build/2009/properties" xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml" xmlns:sys="clr-namespace:System;assembly=mscorlib"> <Rule.DisplayName> <sys:String>C/C++</sys:String> </Rule.DisplayName>

-a.
-Name: The Name attribute is an id for the Rule.
-It needs to be unique among all the property page xml files for a project.
+Rule.
+It needs to be unique among all the property page XML files for a project.

-c.
-SwitchPrefix: This is the prefix used in the command line for the switches.
-A value of "/" would result in switches that look like /ZI, /nologo, /W3, etc.
+SwitchPrefix: The prefix used in the command line for the switches.
+A value of

-d.
-Order: This is a suggestion to a prospective UI client on the relative location of this Rule compared to all other Rules in the system.
+Order: A suggestion to a prospective UI client on the relative location of this

-e. xmlns: This is a standard XAML element.
+xmlns: A standard XML element.
 You can see three namespaces listed.
-These correspond to the namespaces for the XAML deserialization classes, XAML schema and system namespace, respectively.
+These attributes correspond to the namespaces for the XML deserialization classes, XML schema, and system namespace, respectively.

-f.
-DisplayName: This is the name that is shown on the property page UI for the Rule node.
-This value is localized.
-We created DisplayName as a child element of Rule rather than as an attribute (like Name or SwitchPrefix) because of internal localization tool requirements.
-From XAML’s perspective, both are equivalent.
+SwitchPrefix) because of internal localization tool requirements.
+From an XML perspective, both are equivalent.
 So, you can just make it an attribute to reduce clutter or leave it as it is.

 <DataSource Persistence="ProjectFile" ItemType="ClCompile" Label="" HasConfigurationCondition="true" />

-Persistence="ProjectFiletells the project system that all properties for the Rule should be written to the project file or the property sheet file (depending on which node was used to spawn the property pages).
-The other possible value is "UserFile" which will write the value to the .user file.
+Ruleshould be written to the project file or the property sheet file (depending on which node was used to spawn the property pages).
+The other possible value is

 Label=""indicates that when the properties are written as